-Testing information and reports must be protected with appropriate technical, physical and administrative safeguards during transit and at rest.
-Test reports should be sent and stored in a manner that protects their confidentiality and integrity (e.g., using encrypted email, secure files transfer mechanisms, use of out-of-band authentication)
+Testing information and reports must be protected with appropriate technical, physical and administrative safeguards during transit and at rest in line with a firm's own processes and procedures for handling confidential data.
+Test reports should be sent and stored in a manner that protects their confidentiality and integrity (e.g., using encrypted email, secure files transfer mechanisms, use of multifactor authentication).